 A Pivot table is a table created using excel on top of your data that enables you to slice and dice data according to your criteria.
 A pivot table can summarize data for you and helps you create meaningful reports.
 A Pivot table doesn’t change the original data set and only creates a view on top of your original data.
-If you are looking for how to create excel pivot table online then you are at right place.
+If you are looking for how to create pivot table in Excel online then you are at right place.

-How to Create Excel Pivot Table?
+How to Create Pivot Table in Excel?

 Step 1: Select the data set.